-- Call or email the School Office Assistants at 415-331-7530, x202 or email@example.com to inform them of the absence at least one week in advance and let them know the exact dates your child will be absent.
+- Call or email the School Office Assistant at 415-331-7530, x202 or firstname.lastname@example.org to inform her of the absence at least one week in advance and let her know the exact dates your child will be absent.

 - Call or email your child’s teacher to let them know the exact dates your child will be absent.

-- Your child will need to turn in all of the work on the day he/she returns to school.
+- Your child will need to turn in all of the work within 7 days of returning to school.
 Late assignments will not be accepted.

 - Your child will not be marked absent on the days he/she is gone, unless he/she fails to turn in the assignments in the day he/she returns.